PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Methodology of

 \textbf{Mutation schemes.} Unlike existing methods that demand extensive manual effort and struggle with generalization, \sys uses a LLM (e.g., GPT-3.5 turbo), as a mutator to automatically create jailbreaking templates for specific questions.

-In the pre-jailbreak stage, we design \emph{Role-play} and \emph{Contextualization} mutation operators to create customized jailbreaking templates tailored to each question.
+{ In the pre-jailbreak stage, we design \emph{Role-play} and \emph{Contextualization} mutation operators to create customized jailbreaking templates tailored to each question.
 Successful templates from this phase are incorporated into the seed pool before proceeding to the final-jailbreak phase.
 In the final-jailbreak phase, alongside Role-play and Contextualization, we introduce the \emph{Expand} mutation operator.
 This operator enhances efficiency by adapting successful jailbreaking templates to address new questions.
+Note that we define high-level mutation strategies, with mutators handling the complex evolution of prompts for given questions.
+Although the high-level framework relies on human knowledge to guide mutators, this reliance remains minimal.}

 \underline{\emph{{Role-play.}}} It involves assigning the LLM a virtual role, such as a writer, screenwriter, gang member, or expert.
 The LLM is guided by the target question to generate a scenario where the question can be addressed within the scene.
 The scenario has a preset objective, such as the protagonist gaining freedom through their efforts or overcoming dark forces.
 By defining the role, problem, and desired outcome, LLM generates the corresponding jailbreaking template.
 The template includes a placeholder for the question, which can later be replaced with the specific question during use.